Police: Woman fatally stabs co-worker in NY restaurant kitchen

 Authorities say two workers in the kitchen got into an argument, with the woman stabbing the man multiple times.
 Police did not say what the fight was about.

-The victim was taken to Westchester Medical Center in critical condition and later pronounced dead.
+The victim, 39-year-old Bonifacio Rodriguez of Yonkers, was taken to Westchester Medical Center in critical condition and later pronounced dead.

-The Journal News reports that 27-year-old Rosa Ramirez was arraigned on murder charges in the death of Bonifacio Rodriguez, of Yonkers.
+The suspect, 27-year-old Rosa Ramirez, was arrested and arraigned on murder charges.

-Police say the 39-year-old Rodriguez had been recently hired as a dishwasher at the restaurant.
+Police say Rodriguez had been recently hired as a dishwasher at the restaurant.

 ----------